Youth soccer-related insurance information

 Medical release form as per US Youth Soccer Requirements

 - Form is type-able .pdf, so parents can complete by placing the cursor on each line and typing information

 - Once complete, save it to your computer, then print and sign it

-- Photocopy both sides of insurance form and attach it with Medical Release
+- Required photocopy of both sides of insurance form and attach it with Medical Release.

 Adult soccer-related insurance information